Recipe and photo by Maren Ellingboe!

 - Spread lentils on a serving platter and arrange vegetables on top.
 Drizzle with dressing and season with salt and pepper.
 Garnish with scallions, cilantro and almonds.

 Recipe Notes and Variations

-The red lentils from Imperfect cook quickly and are ready to add to a salad in just a few minutes, but if you’d like a creamier texture, you can cook them for up to 15 minutes.
+- The red lentils from Imperfect cook quickly and are ready for a lentil salad in just a few minutes.
+But if you’d like a creamier texture, you can cook them for up to 15 minutes.
 When in doubt, taste your lentils and make sure they have the flavor and texture that you like before you stop the cooking process.